 Many women find using TENS very effective.
 The TENS machine is a small device that fits into the palm of your hand and is battery-operated.
-Four small self-adhesive pads are placed on your back.
+Four (4) small self-adhesive pads are placed on your back.
 The machine sends gentle electric pulses down the leads to the pads.
-TENS is thought to work by interfering with the pain signals going to the brain and by encouraging the body's production of it's own pain relieving chemicals.
+TENS is thought to work by interfering with the pain signals going to the brain and by encouraging the body's production of its own pain-relieving chemicals.
 To get the best effect from TENS it should be put on in early labour.

-- You control both the strength and the frequency of the pulses boosting them during contractions. - You can still move around during labour - TENS can be used both at home and in hospital. - It can be used throughout labour except when you are in the bath or shower. - TENS has been shown to be safe for you and your baby.
+- You control both the strength and the frequency of the pulses boosting them during contractions. - You can still move around during labour - ❖ TENS can be used both at home and in hospital. - ❖ It can be used throughout labour except when you are in the bath or shower. - ❖ TENS has been shown to be safe for you and your baby. - ❖ TENS can be used in conjunction with other pain relief methods including Entonox and diamorphine.